-Please consider donating or sharing our story - we need your continued support to safeguard the survival of the Eastern Barred Bandicoot and their habitat.
+Please consider donating or sharing our story with your family and friends – with your support, together we can safeguard the survival of the Eastern Barred Bandicoot and their habitat.

-To our amazing supporters and donors, we’d like to say thank you!
-Without your support we cannot continue this critical program and help conserve Australia’s weird, wonderful and highly threatened native wildlife.
+We’d like to say a heartfelt thank you to all our amazing supporters and donors!
+Without your support we cannot continue this critical project and help conserve Australia’s weird, wonderful and highly threatened native wildlife.